bmaynard1991/omni-scrape/README.md

 2. Store scraped information as html docs.  -done note: Handles 404 errors for bad links.

-3. Allow for a partial-url to be passed. -done eg: http://en.wikipedia.org
+3. Allow for a partial-url to be passed. -done

 4. Scrape main page and replace links to redirect to generated html then store as html.